 About the wine:

-With its substantial body and ripe black cherry fruit, this Morgon makes a bold statement.
-Some may find it too tannic for what they expect from a Beaujolais, but it simply needs a little more time in the bottle for the tannins to mellow.
+With its substantial structure and ripe black cherry fruit, this Morgon makes a bold statement.
+Some may find it too tannic compared to what they expect from a Beaujolais, but it simply needs a little more time in the bottle for the tannins to integrate.
 Good length.
 Ready to drink now, but best enjoyed starting in 2024.

 Customer rating